Reviews You Can Rely On

 Credit: Jason Wanlass

 All totaled, we found the Daylite to be a perfect blend of beauty and brawn.
-It glided (tumbled?) through all our stairwell tests with ease, its seams are double stitched, and its zippers — although harder to slide — are tough as nails.
-Our only true complaint was the Daylite wasn't as water-resistant as we hoped it would be.
-We feel this bag's defenses can stand up to the occasional sprinkle; however, after drenching it with hose water, our testers noticed that its shell tends to absorb water.
-The interior of the bag was basically drenched.
+It glided (tumbled?) through all of the stairwell tests with ease, its seams are double stitched, and its zippers — although harder to slide — are tough as nails.
+Our only true complaint was the Daylite wasn't as water-resistant as we hoped it would be. we feel this bag's defenses can stand up to the occasional sprinkle.
+However, after drenching it with hose water, We noticed that its shell tends to absorb water.
+The interior of the bag was basically soaked.
 In fairness, most of the bags we've tested through the years tend to take on some water, but we were disappointed with the performance of the Daylite.
-To be transparent, two of the best performers in our water tests were the Travelpro Platinum Elite 21" Expandable Spinner and the SwissGear Sion Softside Expandable 21-Inch.
+To be fair and transparent, two of the best performers in our water tests were the Travelpro Platinum Elite 21" Expandable Spinner and the SwissGear Sion Softside Expandable 21-Inch.

 Our testing showed that, in a heavy downpour, water resistance would not be the Daylite's strong suit.